Neurofibromin/bookmark-dlp/README.md

 # bookmark-dlp
-Small utility program for downloading bookmarked youtube links using yt-dlp.
-A program to replicate the folder structure of your Chrome bookmarks and call yt-dlp to download all youtube videos amongst the bookmarks.
+Utility program for downloading bookmarked youtube links using yt-dlp.
+A program to replicate the folder structure of your Chrome/Brave/Firefox/etc. bookmarks and call yt-dlp to download all youtube videos amongst the bookmarks.

 ## Usage
+Download the executable for your system from [releases](https://github.com/Neurofibromin/bookmark-dlp/releases/download/latest).
+Run it.
+Select your browser profile to auto import bookmarks or load a Google Takeout Chrome bookmarks html file.
+Currently "exports" from browsers do not work.
+Choose an output folder for the downloaded files - this cannot be a network folder on some platforms.
+If the yt-dlp executable not found automatically, select the location in the settings.
+If you do not have the newest version you can get it [here](https://github.com/yt-dlp/yt-dlp#installation).

+## CLI Usage
 Put the Bookmarks.html and the **yt-dlp(.exe) into the same directory as the executable**.
-Get the Bookmarks.html from a Google takeout or export it from the browser.
+Get the Bookmarks.html from a Google takeout.
 The yt-dlp executable can be found [here](https://github.com/yt-dlp/yt-dlp#installation).<br/>
 If you do not provide the Bookmarks.html the program will check for default data directories of several browsers.
 More detail below.<br>
 Run the executable: <br/>
-Windows: double click the bookmark-dlp-6.0.x.exe file <br/>
+Windows: double click the bookmark-dlp-8.0.x.exe file <br/>
-Linux: in terminal in the directory: ./bookmark-dlp-linux-x64-6.0.x
+Linux: in terminal in the directory: ./bookmark-dlp-linux-x64-8.0.x

 ## How it works
 The program first checks if a Bookmarks.html exists within its root directory/where it was called from.
 If yes, that is the input file.
 If no, default locations for some browsers (Chrome, Brave and Firefox<sup>unstable</sup> currently) are checked, to find any browser profiles with bookmarks.<br/>